-Few flowers evoke the spirit of autumn like Chrysanthemums or, as we simply call them mums dance throughout fall displaying domes of vibrant blooms in gorgeous jewel-tone colors.
+Only a few flowers evoke the spirit of autumn like Chrysanthemums do!
+Or, as we simply call them, mums.

-As fall symbols, mums start to bloom during the late summer through fall, making them perfect “filler flowers” that welcome a splash of color in those empty spots after the summer flowers fade.
-Mums generally bloom profusely, so there is a viable reason if they aren’t flowering.
+Mums start to bloom during the late summer through fall, making them perfect “filler flowers” for those empty spots after the summer flowers fade.

-Garden mums are hardy, fast-growing herbaceous perennials that typically produce flowers during their first growing season from early September to mid-October.
-However, if cared for incorrectly, the unpreferable conditions can cause these jewels to seize their vibrant blooms altogether.
+These flowers are hardy, fast-growing herbaceous perennials that typically produce flowers during their first growing season from early September to mid-October.
+However, if cared for incorrectly, they may stop blooming altogether.

 Why Are My Mums Not Blooming?